-This dish can be served with plain rice, roti or even as a side with lemon rice, ghee rice or Jeera rice.
+It goes well with plain rice, roti or even as a side with plain rice and dal.
 It also goes well in the lunch box.
 Since it is a dry curry it can also be used as a filling to make chapati or roti rolls.

 Tips to make a good bhindi ki sabji

 - Always choose young bhindi as they are less slimy.
 So they cook faster and taste good.

 - Prepare them within a day or two after buying them from the market.
 They continue to age even though refrigerated.

 - Avoid buying bhindi with dark spots on them as they indicate they are aged.
 These take longer to cook and don’t taste good.